Graduating from baby/infant oral care to kids’ oral care can be tricky.

 Timer

-Did you know that the average amount of time that people brush their teeth for is about 45 seconds?
+Did you know that the average amount of time that people brush their teeth is about 45 seconds?

 Plaque disclosing paste